andresaco/talk-bdd-salt-shaker/README.md

 ### Running our first test

-As pytest-bdd is a plugin for pytest module, the way we run our test is as follows:
+As pytest-bdd is a plugin for [pytest][pytest-lib] module, the way we run our test is as follows:

 ```sh
 python -m pytest step_1/tests